efdevcon/DIPs/DIPs/DIP-71.md

 ### Resource Requirements from DevConnect Organizers

-**ASAP: need help added to Zupass Whitelist**
+**ASAP: need help testing Zupass integration**
-- Zupass integration on Agora is deployed but doesn't work in production because Zupass' security policy doesn't allow our domain.
-We opened a detailed request to whitelist our domain: https://github.com/proofcarryingdata/zupass/issues/2213.
-The needed change on Zupass side is very quick (just some config).
+- Zupass integration on Agora is deployed and now works in production.
+We need your help to test it with more DevConnect ticket holders.
+We created this test conversation: https://www.agoracitizen.app/conversation/tpJoGig

 **Communication Support**
 - Promote the landing page on DevConnect’s social media channels before and during the event to encourage participation.